SeongchunYang/renv_to_docker/README.md

 RUN R -e "renv::restore(lockfile = './renv/renv.lock')"
 ```

-As you can see, the base is an image built on top of rocker/verse (you can edit which version of R to use).
+As you can see, the base is an image built on top of rocker/verse:{R-version}.
 Then the dockerfile instructs the build to copy the host <code>renv.lock</code> file and use this to directly install packages in this image.

 ```bash
 docker build \